-- Any student whose Cumulative Grade Point Average falls in the Academic Dismissal category will not be dismissed IF his/her current term GPA is 2.0 or greater. - 4.
-A student being Academically Dismissed may have dismissal waived for the current term by signing an "Alternative to Academic Dismissal" contract with the Advising Center.
-This option may only be taken once. - 5.
+- Students on academic probation may register for up to four credits during summer terms. - 3.
+Any student whose Cumulative Grade Point Average falls in the Academic Dismissal category will not be dismissed IF his/her current term GPA is 2.0 or greater. - 4.
 Any student who is academically dismissed may appeal for reinstatement through the Academic Affairs Committee of the College Council.
 Note: Once dismissed, the student will be ineligible to register for the following term.
 Registration for subsequent terms will be possible only if approved by the Academic Affairs Committee.